GeoffCox/react-splitter/package/README.md

 ## 2.0.2 - Provide events
 - Added onSplitChanged to provide the primarySize as the splitter changes.
 - Added onMeasuredSizesChanged to provide content, left pane, splitter, and right pane pixels sizes as the splitter changes.

+## 2.0.3 - Bug fixes
+- Export RenderSplitterProps from package
+- Export DefaultSplitter from package